sophiahw12/kaggle/README.md

 # kaggle
-A place to keep my data science competition materials using Kaggle data sets.
+A place to keep my data science competition materials using Kaggle datasets.